 When you set an appointment with your ghost, stick to it!
 When you promise to jot down a few ideas or a couple of pages, do it!
 When you’re sent material to review, review it!
 Your professional ghostwriter may be working on more than one book at once, and even if he is only working on yours, he must wrap it up at a certain point and move on to the next project.
 Behaving unprofessionally can mess up the ghost’s schedule and cause problems for your book.

 You get the idea.
 Remember that you’re working with an experienced, professional book ghostwriter.
 Use his expertise, trust his judgment, and respect his time.
 In return, you’ll get the best he has to offer.

 Contact ghostwriters Barry Fox and Nadine Taylor.
 Use the contact form on this page to send us a message, or call us at 818-917-5362.

-You can learn more about ghostwriters and ghostwriting in general on our “The Professional Ghostwriter, A-Z” page.
+You can learn more about ghostwriters and ghostwriting in general on our “Finding and Working With a Ghostwriter” page.